Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Acknowledgment

-FW thanks Lilly Palackal for providing instance data.
+The authors thank Lilly Palackal, Infineon AG, for providing instance data.
+Furthermore, the authors thank the anonymous reviewers for their helpful comments.
 This research has been supported by the Bavarian Ministry of Economic Affairs, Regional Development and Energy with funds from the Hightech Agenda Bayern, and by the Federal Ministry for Economic Affairs and Climate Action on the basis of a decision by the German Bundestag through project QuaST.